Tokoen/Stock-Analyzer-Power-BI/README.md

-# Stock Analyzer Power BI Template
+# Stock Analyzer in Power BI

 ## Overview
 This Power BI template provides a comprehensive financial overview of individual stocks using data extracted via a Python script.
 The template consists of three key pages: